 Every cigar that appears in the tasting section of Cigar Aficionado or Cigar Insider is rated blind.
 That means in order to remove any prejudice or brand familiarity a taster might have with a cigar, each one is presented to our tasting panel without their original cigar bands.

 Before the review, a tasting coordinator—who is not a member of the panel—buys cigars at retail to assemble a tasting.
-More than 95 percent of the cigars we rate are purchased at retail; occasionally, we will use a cigar supplied by a company when supply issues make it hard to obtain a certain smoke.
+Most of the cigars we rate are purchased at retail.

 The coordinator creates a code, placing a number on separate, generic white labels.
 Each test cigar gets its own label, corresponding to the code.
 Only the tasting coordinator knows the true identity of each cigar.